-ACTIONS .
+ACTIONS.

-- Appoint yearly the Enfield Town Historian and Deputy Town la.
-Historian - Work cooperatively with the Records Management Officer, 1b. to protect Town government records and Town Historian's Collection utilizing the services of the Enfield Town Historian, Deputy Town Historian, and the programs and grants available through the New York State Archives program - 1c.
-Preserve historic records and important documents - Increase public education about and appreciation for local 2a. history by utilizing the knowledge of the Town Historian and Deputy Town Historian along with various Historical organizations within the Tompkins County area - Work to become aware of community groups within the 2b. town to help protect their heritage, specifically the Enfield Valley Grange, Enfield Community Council, and Friends of Robert H. Treman State Park - Work specifically and cooperatively with the Tompkins County Municipal Historians group and Tompkins County Historian
+- 1a.
+Appoint yearly the Enfield Town Historian and Deputy Town Historian - 1b.
+Work cooperatively with the Records Management Officer, to protect Town government records and Town Historian's Collection utilizing the services of the Enfield Town Historian, Deputy Town Historian, and the programs and grants available through the New York State Archives program - 1c.
+Preserve historic records and important documents - 2.
+Encourage efforts that promote the history, culture, and heritage of the town - 2a.
+Increase public education about and appreciation for local history by utilizing the knowledge of the Town Historian and Deputy Town Historian along with various Historical organizations within the Tompkins County area - 2b.
+Work to become aware of community groups within the town to help protect their heritage, specifically the Enfield Valley Grange, Enfield Community Council, and Friends of Robert H. Treman State Park - 2c.
+Work specifically and cooperatively with the Tompkins County Municipal Historians group and Tompkins County Historian